askmuhsin/sdha_2010_dataset/README.md

 ### Usage
-dataset_maker.ipynb contains code to convert video files into file name annotated image (.png) files, using ffmpeg.
+`video_to_img.ipynb` contains code to convert video files into file name annotated image (.png) files, using ffmpeg.
+The video data can be downloaded from the following section.

+`python inference_from_raw.py ./data/4_3_23.png` will run inference on a LeNet like model.
+The saved model is in `./model` directory.

+`lenet_implemented.ipynb` can be used to train the model.

+`get_data.py` is a script to load data and label.

 ### Download video data